lee-b/nimrun/README.md

 chmod +x your_script(.nim)
 ```

-**NOTES:**

-* The .nim extension is NOT necessary, and should probably be avoided for drop-in-replacement compatibility with programs from other languages (and just because *it's the Unix way* :) ).

-* Importing from external package dependencies (aside from the nim standard library) aren't (yet?) supported.
+**Note:** as mentioned in the To Do section below, importing from external package dependencies (aside from the nim standard library) isn't (yet?) supported.
+The entire standard library should be available to import though.

 ## Features